TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/project_flight_booker.md

 1. Set up your `#new` action, which should have received the flight ID and passenger number parameters, and use it to help render a form for a new booking which displays the currently chosen date, airports, flight ID and a set of fields to enter personal information for each passenger.
 You'll want to create a new blank Passenger object in your controller for each passenger, and then use `#fields_for` in the view to set up the sub-forms.
 1. Try submitting the form and check out the parameters in your server.
 1. You'll need your `#create` action to create a new Booking (linking it to the appropriate Flight) but it will also need to accept the nested attributes for each of the Passenger objects and create a new Passenger from them.
 Be mindful of allowing the nested parameters as well.
 1. Go to the Booking model and implement the `#accepts_nested_attributes_for` method.
-See the [Rails API](http://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html) for examples and this [SO post on nested attributes and mass assignment](http://stackoverflow.com/questions/18540679/rails-4-accepts-nested-attributes-for-and-mass-assignment) for another.
+See the [Rails API](http://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html) for examples and this [Stack Overflow post on nested attributes and mass assignment](http://stackoverflow.com/questions/18540679/rails-4-accepts-nested-attributes-for-and-mass-assignment) for another.
 1. Once your form is successfully submitted, render the booking's `#show` page which displays the booking information (flight and passenger information).
 1. Make sure your ticketing flow is working properly.
 Good work!

 </div>